aws-amplify/amplify-swift/AmplifyPlugins/API/AWSAPICategoryPluginIntegrationTests/GraphQL/GraphQLWithLambdaAuthIntegrationTests/README.md

     return response
 };
 ```
-8. still in the AWSConsole, go to AppSync, select your app
+8. still in the AWSConsole, navigate to `AWS AppSync` and select the app you've created before
 9. In the "Settings" panel under "Default authorization mode", set the authorization type as `AWS Lambda` and select the newly created Lambda function

 Note: steps 4..9 should be updated when the CLI supports this new authorization type.